mpinchover/calmdown/README.md

 ### if user is logged in, move to new screen that continues showing them the feed from where they left off

-## track id or index that the user last saw
+## track id or index that the user last saw and continue the feed from there

 ## get rid of pop up after logging in.

 ## stop all audio playing if we are reloading

 ## signal to user to swipe up?

+## keyboard avoiding view?

 # Welcome to your Expo app 👋